Voyager (Australian band): 2017–2019: Ghost Mile

 Ghost Mile was released on 12 May 2017.

+Voyager kicked off proceedings in the Prog Tent at Ramblin' Man Fair 2018, held at Mote Park in Maidstone, UK on 1st July 2018.

 2019–2020: Colours in the Sun

 On 21 September 2018, Voyager performed at the o2 Indigo, London, UK as part of the European Space Agency's Space Rocks exhibition/concert, giving them the chance to play "Colours" and "Brightstar" from the forthcoming album.
 They also performed at the 229 the following evening as part of a short seven date European tour.

 Voyager were shortlisted to the Australian national final for the Eurovision Song Contest 2020 with "Runaway", but were ultimately not chosen as one of the ten acts to compete in the final of the selection.